Why Children with ADHD Act Younger Than Their Age

 Q5: How can parents support a child with ADHD brain maturity delay?

-Parents can scaffold skills by breaking tasks into smaller steps, using visual schedules, offering reminders, and adjusting expectations to match executive age.
-Empathy and structure are key.
+Parents can help by breaking tasks into smaller steps, using visual schedules, keeping routines consistent, and offering calm reminders and support.

 Q6: Why does my child seem smart but act younger than their age?